Chris Sebastian: 2020: The Voice season 9

 Immediately following the announcement of his win, Sebastian's debut single with EMI Music "Bed for Two" was released.

 Upset viewers accused the TV singing contest of being "rigged", because contestant Chris' brother Guy Sebastian had been one of the show's judges.
 Sebastian denied receiving any preferential treatment, and said, as Guy's brother, he'd anticipated "negativity" going into the show.
 Sebastian said "Controversy is just part of being on television.
 I knew it was going to be a thing on this show, but I don't care.
 It's a voted show, it's audited, it couldn't be more above board.
 More people voted for me than are slamming me, so I'm going to focus on those people."
 A Nine Network spokesperson said: "The public vote for The Voice winner is highly regulated, operated by an independent third party, and overseen by lawyers.
 This year's result is the tightest ever, with less than half a percent of the votes separating the winner and runner-up."

 Sebastian's 2019 single "I Found You" debuted at number 8 on the Australian Independent chart for the week commencing 27 July 2020.

 2021: "Hard to Get to Love" and "Wasted On Me"

 In March 2021, Sebastian released "Hard to Get to Love", followed by "Wasted On Me" in July 2021.

 Personal life

 Chris Sebastian attended King's Baptist Grammar School while growing up in Adelaide.
 He has three brothers, Olly, Guy and Jeremy.
 His brother Guy Sebastian is also a musical artist.

 Chris is married to Natashia Sebastian.
 The pair suffered a miscarriage at the start of her second trimester in 2018.
 They have one child, Ava (born March 2020).
-The couple currently reside in Sydney.